 (More of my You Tube videos further down)

 Practicing Rapid Deployment Amateur Radio, the pictures below are of my 1/4 wave Ground Plane antenna for 20m held up on my 10m fishing pole.
 It was VERY windy and so I used some driftwood found along the edge of the creek to construct a wind break!
 I had a great afternoon on Sunday here at Flag Creek St Osyth and enjoyed some very nice QSOs!

 Down at the paddling pool calling CQ!
 1/3/2014

 I recently converted my old camera tripod to take an antenna mount and tested it out at the weekend over at Walton on the Naze.
 The WX was superb and I spent a great day working /P QRP 7w and I worked 50 stations.
-Here's a You Tube video showing my tripod setup on the cliffs.

 The photographs below are of my station setup at Wellwick Wharf, Flag Creek, St. Osyth, Essex - Grid Locator: JO01MT75VR.